drone/docs/content/usage/overview.md

 # Scripts

-Drone previously cloned your source code into the project workspace.
-Drone mounts the build workspace into your build containers (golang) and executes bash commands inside your build container.
+Drone previously cloned your source code into the workspace.
+Drone mounts the workspace into your build containers (golang) and executes bash commands inside your build container, using the root of your repository as the working directory.

 ```yaml
 script: